webbrandon/simple-secure-auth/lessons/section-three.md

 "mongoose": "~3.8.17"
 ```

-## Defining Schema and Code Structure
+## Defining Structures
-When working with a DBMS its is a good idea to make sure it can meet the requirements of you CRUD endpoints.
+When working with a DBMS it is a good idea to make sure it can meet the requirements of you CRUD endpoints.
 What this means is the DBMS can effectively receive a specific request that triggers a specific response.

 Before we start writing code we need to facilitate a file structure that helps us reuse and test code efficiently and separates data that is consistently used like models and configuration settings.
 In this lesson we choose to separate code into sub-folders that represent object oriented concepts.
 Folders that are going to generated though this tutorial in `./data/user` will be `config`, `model`, `create`, `read`, `update` and `delete`, each to contain an `index.js` file.

+To accomplish the goals of this application consider binding user functional requirements to CRUD management principles:

+  * Read    | Sign In
+  * Create  | New Account
+  * Update | Edit Profile
+  * Delete  | Remove Profile

 Looking to what data is being transacted, begin making decisions on how to apply CRUD endpoints.
 This will be a simple object schema with fields for: